Sam Sofer: Career

 Sofer has been Professor and Director, Chemical Engineering and Materials Science at the University of Oklahoma; and Research Chair Professor of Biotechnology at the New Jersey Institute of Technology.

 Sofer has industrial experience as a US chemical plant engineer, and has the following patents: Method and Spiral Bioreactor for Processing Feedstocks, U.S. Patent 6,916,630 B2, Jul.
 12, 2005; Immune and Oxygen System Measuring and Drug Screening Method and Apparatus U.S. and International patents pending, 2012.

-Sofer is currently the President of Air & Water Solutions (NJ) and of ReGen Technology LLC (NM), and is the Chief Science Officer for AWE Global, LLC., all of which specialize in biological processes and bioreactor design.
+Sofer is currently the President of Air & Water Solutions (NJ) and of ReGen Technology LLC (NM), all of which specialize in biological processes and bioreactor design.

 Technology applications

-Sam Sofer's Spiral Bioreactor patent for air purification technology has been developed and industrialized and studied for the professional segment use by U-earth Biotechnologies.
+Sam Sofer's Spiral Bioreactor patent for air purification technology has been developed and industrialized and studied for the professional segment use by U-earth Biotech.

-Sara Zanni Environmental Engineer, U-earth Chief Science Officer in cooperation with UNIBO, the university of Bologna, has published studies on the applications of AIRcel bioreactors derived by Sofer's patent, in the medical, industrial and commercial segment.
+Sara Zanni Environmental Engineer, U-earth Chief Science Officer until 2019 in cooperation with UNIBO, the university of Bologna, has published studies on the applications of AIRcel bioreactors derived by Sofer's patent, in the medical, industrial and commercial segment.

 The system has been studied and research papers published in the industrial machining contest and in the waste treatment contest.